semaphoreci/docs/docs/examples/java-spring-continuous-integration.md

       - result: passed
 ```

-The pipeline ends with a promotion which is triggered automatically if all
+The pipeline ends with a promotion, which is triggered automatically if all
 blocks finished successfully.

-### Authenticate with a Docker registry
+### Authenticating with a Docker registry

 The Docker build pipeline produces a container image and pushes it to a
 Docker registry.
 In this case, the registry is Docker Hub, but you can use any
-other.
-For pipeline to work, you need to authenticate.
+registry.
+For the pipeline to work, you need to authenticate with your credentials.

 Add your container registry credentials to `./docker-hub-secret.yml`, which is
 provided in the repository as a template.
 The credentials should remain
 private, so don't publish them to your Git repository by mistake.

-Create [a secret][secrets-guide] on Semaphore so that you can safely export
+Create a [secret][secrets-guide] on Semaphore so that you can safely export the
-`DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables in your pipeline:
+`DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables to your pipeline,
+as shown below:

 ``` bash
 sem create -f docker-hub-secret.yml